kgxsz/devops-101/part-four/README.md

     |Arguments| uberjar|
     |Working Directory| part-four/application|

 - press `Save`
 - once again, go to the `Stage Settings` under the `package` stage and select `Clean Working Directory`
-- don't forget to `save`
+- don't forget to `Save`

 This stage is straight forward.
 We're packaging the application into a standalone "uberjar", Leiningen does a great job of this and places it in the `target/uberjar` directory on the CI slave's file system.
 This is all good and well, but that uberjar is isn't of much use just sitting there.
 What we really want is to "artifacterize" the uberjar.

 #### Dealing with artifacts
 When we specify an artifact in Go, we're telling the Go agent to grab the artifact and send it over to the Go server where it'll be kept safe until another stage requires it.
-In our case, we only have one agent, so we could argue that we should just leave the artifact on the CI slave's file system, but keep in mind that when you have multiple agents on multiple instances, any agent can be assigned a pipeline stage, so you're not guranteed that the agent that build the artifact will have access to it later.
+In our case, we only have one agent, so we could argue that we should just leave the artifact on the CI slave's file system, but keep in mind that when you have multiple agents on multiple instances, any agent can be assigned a pipeline stage, so you're not guranteed that the agent that needs the artifact is the agen that built it.
 Besides, we're cleaning down our working directory each time we run a stage, so nothing gets left behind.